Written by Catherine Saxelby

 I know many dislike the taste but liver and organ meats (including foie gras, chicken livers and lambs fry) boast an impressive concentration of iron – see table.
 Just a small amount spread on toast or crackers can make a big difference to getting in the iron.
 Processed meats like salami, sausages, bacon and hot dogs aren't as healthy for you as fresh cuts of meat due to their salt and nitrites.

-Whole grains, iron-enriched breakfast cereals, vegetables, legumes (beans and lentils), nuts and eggs contain iron, but the iron is non-haem or inorganic iron and is not absorbed as well as that found in meat.
+Whole grains, iron-enriched breakfast cereals, some vegetables, legumes (beans and lentils), nuts and eggs contain iron, but the iron is non-haem or inorganic iron and is not absorbed as well as that found in meat.

 Why?
 Vegetables contain fibre and oxalates while bran and wholegrains contain phytates, which both bind and hold iron, so the full quota cannot be properly absorbed.